Who is Bernard Arnault?

 How did he become the world’s richest man?

-Forbes’ list of top billionaires has long been populated by American names, namely Jeff Bezos, Elon Musk, Warren Buffett and Bill Gates.
+Forbes’ list of top billionaires has long been populated by American names, but Arnault made it into the top 10 back in 2005.

-In late May, LVMH’s stock rose 0.4% in the first hours of trading, adding $600 million to Arnault’s personal fortune and knocking Amazon CEO Jeff Bezos down to second-richest person in the world.
+In late May, LVMH’s stock rose 0.4% in the first hours of trading, adding $600 million to Arnault’s personal fortune and knocking Amazon's Bezos off his pedestal.

-LVMH stock, which is currently listed at just under $160, isn’t traded on the major U.S. exchanges.
+LVMH stock isn’t traded on the major U.S. exchanges.
 But that doesn’t mean you can’t buy in.

 One way to get shares is by way of the company’s unsponsored ADR, or American depositary receipt, which is a U.S.-bank-issued certificate that can be traded like regular stock.

-The ADR is only available on the over the counter (OTC) market, though, which is more complicated to navigate than the markets you’re used to.
+The ADR is only available on the over-the-counter market, though, which is more complicated to navigate than the markets you're probably used to.

 A much easier way to grab some LVMH stock is through any of the luxury-themed ETFs that include LVMH.

-WIth modern investing smartphone apps, it’s incredibly easy to add any ETF to your portfolio.
-And, once your portfolio is set up, some apps will even automatically invest your “spare change” so your money is always growing in the background.
+With modern investing apps, it’s simple to add any ETF to your portfolio.
+Once your portfolio is set up, some apps will even automatically invest your “spare change” so your money is always growing in the background.

-And if you want to spread out your risk by putting down a little on each of Arnault’s competitors for world’s richest person, you can always buy fractional shares of Amazon, Tesla or Berkshire Hathaway — shares worth $3,196, $599 and $439,615, respectively, as of this writing — but with fractional shares you can spend however much you like.
+And if you want to spread out your risk by investing in Arnault’s rivals for world’s richest, you can always buy a bit of Amazon, Tesla or Berkshire Hathaway.
+Full shares in those companies cost $3,293, $717 and $432,900, as of this writing — but with fractional shares you can spend however much you like.

 Where to go from there